CadQuery/cadquery/doc/importexport.rst

 * *showHidden* - Whether or not to show hidden lines.

 The options are passed to the exporter in a dictionary, and can be left out to force the SVG to be created with default options.
-Below are a few examples.
+Below are examples with and without options set.

 Without options: